Growing in Christ

 The apostle Paul described believers as “the body of Christ” (1 Corinthians 12:27).
 Not that each person is the body of Christ, but together we are the body — and “the body is not made up of one part but of many” (verse 14).

-In some ways, we are able to give help; in other areas, we receive help from other believers.
+In some areas of life, we are able to help others; in different areas, we need help from others.
 We are working together, learning to care for one another.
 That is why God has brought us together and given us different abilities.

 “Let us not give up meeting together, as some are in the habit of doing, but let us encourage one another” (Hebrews 10:25).